Bira/octopus-carnival/_drafts/wir-mm3-4e-foulspawn.md

 The lore remains the same, but the mechanics on these foulspawn are quite a bit better.
 I'm not just talking raw numbers either - the MM1 foulspawn rarely did more than spam basic melee attacks.
+These have a lot more variety.

 [2]: {{ "/2020/03/09/foulspawn.html" | relative_url }}